Dengo: The delicious experience of live shopping

 Since Dengo was born, it had an ecommerce channel with VTEX, which was performing at a low level compared to brick-and-mortar revenue.
 The coronavirus caused companies to reinvent their integration between physical stores and e-commerce.
 Luckily enough, Dengo started working on their live experience in 2017.

-Inspired by a cheese shop in Amsterdam where the customer could access the store online and click on physical products in the windows to see their description, Estevan brought this idea to Marcio Machado, founder of StreamShop, and the duo took this as their new digital goal.
-Through ecommerce, they wanted to replicate the warmth of human experience and arranged a live streaming service in the Dengo store, set to replicate the real-life experience.
+Inspired by a cheese shop in Amsterdam where the customer could access the store online and click on physical products in the windows to see their description, Estevan brought this idea to the company as their new digital goal.
+Through ecommerce, Dengo wanted to replicate the warmth of human experience and arranged a live streaming service in its store, set to replicate the real-life experience.

 The cocoa is live!